CruiseDevice/registration_form/prompts.md

 **My Query**
 I have currently created a .env file in the backend's root directory.
 I want to use the variables defined in the .env file in @auth.py @auth.py and @database.py

+## 5. Test Configuration and Implementation

+### Platform: Claude Code
+### Purpose: Implementing testcases for the backend

+**My query**
+I want to implement the test cases for the backend.
+Can you help me indentify  what tests are required?
+Also i want to have the tests in the separate directory

+Let's start with the implementation of schema validation tests. once that is  done, also show me how to run the tests for schema validation tests

+Now let's implement the Authentication tests

+Now let's implement the API endpoint tests

+Now let's implement Model tests

+Now let's implement Integration tests, the final in the Test implementation plan for backend

+#### Issue #1: Schema validation test failing

+**Problem**: Schema validation test failing because of the issue with the Python path.

+**My Query**:
+i tried running pytest tests/test_schemas.py -v from backend directory, i got this error (registration) ➜  backend git:(dev) ✗ python tests/test_schemas.py -v
+Traceback (most recent call last):
+  File
+"/Users/akash/work/github/registration_form/backend/tests/test_schemas.py", line 4, in <module>
+  from app.schemas import UserCreate, UserLogin, UserResponse, UserUpdate, Token
+ModuleNotFoundError: No module named 'app'

+#### Issue #2: Fix python path issue when running backend tests

+**Problem**: I have to include PYTHONPATH=. everytime when running tests

+**My query**: why do i have to execute this big command PYTHONPATH=. pytest tests/test_schemas.py --cov=app.schemas -v why can't i just do pytest tests/test_schemas.py?
+How to fix this?